pavangv12/Heart-Disease-Prediction/README.md

   - Health indicators (BMI, smoking habits, alcohol consumption, etc.)
   - Medical history (diabetes, stroke history, etc.)
   - Lifestyle factors
+- **Size:**
+  - A version of the file with missing data (NaNs): 445,132 rows. = 139.87MB​
+  - A version of the file without missing data (NaNs): 246,022 rows. = 81.98 MB​
+- **Features:**
+There are 40 features available in the dataset including PhysicalActivities, SleepHours, HadStroke, a summary of your dataset, etc. Update this file as you progress.

 ## Technologies & Skills Used
 - **Python** for scripting and data processing